John E. Wool: Early life and education

 John Ellis Wool was born in Newburgh, New York.
 When he was orphaned at a young age, he went to live with his grandfather, James Wool, in Troy, New York.
 He attended a local school and, at the age of twelve, began working at a store in Troy.
 He later read law with an established firm in order to learn and be admitted to the bar.
 His family was of Dutch descent.

 War of 1812

 At the outbreak of the War of 1812, Wool was a practicing attorney in Troy, New York.

-Battle of Queenston Heights

 When he volunteered at the age of 28, he was commissioned as a captain in the 13th United States Infantry Regiment on April 14, 1812.
 He fought at the Battle of Queenston Heights in 1812, where he was shot through his thighs.

-During the battle, Wool led a commando-like strike team of 60 men through unguarded terrain hidden in the thicket of maple trees that successfully surprised and captured the enemy cannon, but the cannon was spiked by the British before being captured.
-On the heights above the British and Canadians, the Americans fanned out.
-The Americans hid among the trees and foliage, and continued firing their muskets at the British and Canadians as they crested the hill.
-British commander Isaac Brock charged in the open with his men against the sheltered Americans but was shot and killed by an American marksman hidden behind a tree.
-Another British commander John Macdonell also died leading a charge against sheltered concealed Americans.
-Even though the Americans held a superior position, their morale was low, they were intimidated by the Native American Allies of the British whom they greatly feared, and had weak leadership.
-Eventually the Americans lost the battle.
+During the action, he led a group of American soldiers up a fisherman's path to the British artillery stationed on top of the heights.
+In the face of an infantry charge led by famed British general Isaac Brock, he rallied his men and they held their ground.
+The attack was repulsed, in which action Brock died.
+However, the Americans eventually lost the battle.